silverstripe/silverstripe-nextjs/README.md

 ### Static build configuration

-Many headless frameworks will do full or partial static builds as part of deployment.
-This module allows you to design a strategy for what should be included in that static build.
+NextJS supports [Incremental Static Regeneration (ISR)](https://vercel.com/docs/concepts/next.js/incremental-static-regeneration), which is statically publishing just a subset of all the pages on the site, and leaving the rest to generate on-demand at request time.
+This module allows you to design a strategy for what should be included in that initial static build.

 <img src="https://raw.githubusercontent.com/silverstripe/silverstripe-nextjs/main/screenshots/static_build.png" />